thunderbird/thunderbird-android/docs/architecture/adr/README.md

 We welcome contributions in the form of new ADRs or updates to existing ones.
 Please ensure all contributions follow the standard format and provide clear and concise information.

+## Appendix: Intent to Adopt Template

+You may use this template in your Intent to Adopt email as noted above.
+Tweak it as you feel is useful.

+> Hello everyone,
+>
+> I’m writing to share an intent to adopt a new architecture decision: [ADR-[Number]] [Title of ADR]
+>
+> This change addresses [brief summary of the problem] and proposes [brief description of the approach].
+>
+> This decision is based on [briefly mention motivating factors, constraints, or technical context].
+>
+> You can read the full proposal here: [link to ADR]
+>
+> If you have feedback or concerns, please respond in the linked issue.
+We plan to finalize the
+> decision after [proposed date], factoring in discussion at that time.
+>
+> Thanks,
+> [Your Name]